All Episodes

 I always maintain my bookmarks as I'm running through it.

-I run read many books at a time, so I might have six books going at any given moment.
+I read many books at a time, so I might have six books going at any given moment.

-Getting close to the end of a significant portion of number three, part number three in that one, which we'll get to in a minute.
+So I'm reading Wheelock's Latin as well as this, as well as working on Boscovich's Theoria, getting close to the end of a significant portion of number three, part number three in that one, which we'll get to in a minute.

-That is, you could break out the material that's presented here and make it into smaller little units, um, and that could even be retailed as as booklets and uh workbooks and grammars and the whole damn thing, right?
+That is, you could break out the material that's presented here and make it into smaller little units.

 And make a whole industry out of it.

-And you could do from kindergarten all the way up through probably it would be extremely valuable even for um graduate language study people.
+And you could do from kindergarten all the way up through probably it would be extremely valuable even for graduate language study people.

-Uh so it's that complete a concept and a course of instructions.
+So it's that complete a concept and a course of instructions.

-They used to be farmers and now are basically technicians, a technical class.
+And the military said, we've got to do something with all of these people that we've educated in all these skills that used to be farmers and now are basically technicians, a technical class.

 This is always a smart thing.